zed/imunify360-doc/docs/dashboard/README.md

 **Overview**

 This feature allows to automatically determine if the user is a human.
 The system falls back to CAPTCHA solving if the algorithm determines that a user may not be a human.
-It is possible to enable Invisible CAPTCHA feature via Imunify360 user interface (UI) and via command line interface (CLI).
+It is possible to enable Invisible CAPTCHA feature via Imunify360 admin interface and via command line interface (CLI).

 **How to install Invisible CAPTCHA**